About Me

 I graduated from Calvin College with degrees in philosophy and art and a minor in psychology.
 In art my focus was lithography, pen and ink drawing, and watercolor painting.
 I then went to Wheaton College and earned a master’s degree in theology and a doctorate in clinical psychology.

 I’m glad you came across this web site.
-The focus here is integration, which involves a meaningful dialogue between psychology and Christianity.
+The focus here is integration, which involves a meaningful dialogue between psychology and Christianity, specifically related to the topics of sexual and gender identity,

 Thank you for sharing your thoughts and work.